grinco/dockercloud-haproxy/README.md

 # dockercloud/haproxy

-## Notice: Unfortunately, this project is currently put into maintenance mode.
-Please do not send any PR for new features.
-We will still fix bugs if there is any.
+## This specific branch allow you use {{.Task.Slot}} and {{.Service.Name}} in VIRTUAL_HOST environment definition to route to different services

 HAProxy image that balances between linked containers and, if launched in Docker Cloud or using Docker Compose v2, reconfigures itself when a linked cluster member redeploys, joins or leaves.

 ## Version

-The available version can be found here: https://hub.docker.com/r/dockercloud/haproxy/tags/
+The available version can be found here: <https://hub.docker.com/r/dockercloud/haproxy/tags/>

 - `latest` is built against master branch
 - `staging` is built against staging branch
 - `x.x.x` is built against git tags on github

 **Attention** : Please **ALWAYS** use a specific image tag that works for you. **DO NOT** use `dockercloud/haproxy:latest` in any situation other than testing purpose.